Pompeii wall painting

 Stones of Pompeii — Basalt, Tuff, Limestone, Marble, and Pumice

 Pompeii is not a granite city.
-Its urban skeleton combines local volcanics and Roman technique: basalt for streets, tuff for walls, limestone and marble for finishes and prestige, and pumice as the very ashfall that buried it.
+Its bones are volcanic and practical: basalt hardens the streets, tuff builds walls quickly, limestone supports and finishes, marble signals prestige, and pumice and ash became the very blanket that sealed the city.

 Stone Primary Role Preservation Strength Weakness / Caution

-Basalt (lava) Street paving, curbs, stepping stones Extremely hard; cart ruts endure for centuries Polishes slick when wet
+Basalt (lava) Street paving, curbs, stepping stones Extremely hard; cart ruts endure for centuries Can polish slick when wet

-Tuff (tufo) Walls, arches, infill Light, workable; enabled rapid growth Porous; vulnerable to water & salts
+Tuff (tufo) Walls, arches, infill Light and workable; enabled rapid growth Porous; vulnerable to water & salts

-Limestone Blocks, wall finish, decor Highly workable; expands technique options Weathering and pollution staining
+Limestone Blocks, wall finish, decor Workable; expands technique options Weathering and pollution staining

-Marble Temple veneers, thresholds, sculpture Polishable luster; expresses civic prestige Prone to later reuse or spoliation
+Marble Temple veneers, thresholds, sculpture Polishable luster; expresses civic prestige Often reused later (spoliation)

-Pumice / ash Burial medium (eruption deposit) Seals out air/light; aided conservation Roof collapse & structural overload during the event
+Pumice / ash Burial medium (eruption deposit) Blocked air/light; aided long-term preservation Caused roof collapse and structural overload during the event

-Why Frescoes & Mosaics Survived - Fresco Technique & Ash Burial
+Why Frescoes & Mosaics Survived — Technique Meets Burial

-Roman fresco is painted into wet lime plaster (coarse base → intermediate → marble-dust finish).
-As the plaster carbonates, pigments bond chemically to the wall.
-Ash and pumice then sealed interiors from air, water, and light, preserving frescoes and mosaics “as of that day.”
-Once excavated, conservation balances “cover and protect” with “display and access.”
+Roman fresco is painted onto wet lime plaster (coarse base → intermediate → marble-dust finish).
+As the plaster cures, pigments bind chemically.
+Then the eruption’s ash and pumice sealed many interiors from light and weather.
+Paradoxically, catastrophe became a preservative.
+Once excavated, conservation becomes a balancing act: protect what survived, while still allowing people to see it.

-Pompeii fresco fragment in blue and red: panel frame with visible plaster cracks and infill
+Pompeii wall painting fresco fragment in blue tones, with visible cracks and conservation fills

-Pompeii fresco fragment with red band and vine border (Fourth Style ornament)
+Pompeii wall painting fresco fragment with a red band and border ornament

-Small Pompeii panel with blue, red, green fields and gold-like plant motif
+Pompeii wall painting small fresco panel with multiple color fields and a plant motif

-Photo 5: Tiny piece with plant motif; even small shards store technique data.
+Photo 5: Even small shards preserve technique data.

-Some victims remained as voids in the ash where bodies decomposed.
-In the 19th century, Giuseppe Fiorelli and others pioneered plaster casting: pouring plaster into those cavities to record posture, clothing folds, and sometimes small objects—an unflinching human record rather than mere display.
+Some victims left voids in the ash after bodies decomposed.
+In the 19th century, Giuseppe Fiorelli and others pioneered plaster casting: plaster was poured into those cavities to record posture, clothing folds, and sometimes small objects.
+The result is not decoration, but documentation—an unflinching human record.

 Polytheism in Daily Life — Temples & Household Shrines

-Centaur teaching a boy to play the lyre — mythic Pompeii fresco
+Pompeii wall painting fresco depicting a centaur teaching a boy to play the lyre

-Photographer’s Note — Context of These 11 Photos
+Photographer’s Note — Why These 11 Photos Matter

 FAQ